hymkor/oluacle/readme.md

 Oluacle - Lua for Oracle
 ========================

-'oluacle' is a library to access Oracle database.
+`oluacle` is a library to access Oracle database.

 Diffences from LuaSQL are: